jupyter-server/gateway_provisioners/docs/source/users/kernel-envs.md

     appropriate volume mounts in the kernel container such that the user's notebook filesystem exists in the container and enables the sharing of resources used within the notebook.
 As a result, the primary use case for this is for Jupyter Hub users running in Kubernetes.
-When a value is provided and EG_MIRROR_WORKING_DIRS=True, Enterprise Gateway will set the container's working directory to the value specified in KERNEL_WORKING_DIR.
-If EG_MIRROR_WORKING_DIRS is False, KERNEL_WORKING_DIR will not be available for use during the kernel's launch.
-See also EG_MIRROR_WORKING_DIRS.
+When a value is provided and GP_MIRROR_WORKING_DIRS=True, Gateway Provisioners will set the container's working directory to the value specified in KERNEL_WORKING_DIR.
+If GP_MIRROR_WORKING_DIRS is False, KERNEL_WORKING_DIR will not be available for use during the kernel's launch.
+See also GP_MIRROR_WORKING_DIRS.
 ```